uiqbal7/gaming-seit-tech-test-usman/README.md

 ## Software Engineer in Test Tech Test

 Thank you for your interest in the role.
-We are delighted to invite your for an interview but before that, it would be great if you could take a little bit of time to look at the following tasks.
-It will give us an idea into your technical approach to testing at this time.
+So that we can get a feel for how you would approach technical testing at this time, it would be great if you could take a little bit of time to look at the following tasks.

-The team that you will be working in provide GraphQL interfaces to consumers, providing valuable data on games and users to enable a great customer experience.
+In gaming, the back end services team provide GraphQL interfaces to consumers, providing valuable data on games and users to enable a great customer experience.
 What we are looking for you to do, is to test a scaled down version of one of our systems.
 We are looking for a lightweight and reusable test framework asserting that the data that is being requested is what we are expecting.

 You can do this in whatever language, tool or framework that you desire but we will be looking for:
 - Well structured code